vaibhavaiscoder/calculator-pro-app/README.md

 # calculator-pro-app
-This is my personal project which will available soon on playstore i have created this project using flutter and dart programming with firebase database to calculate multiple items or product which will help restaurant owners and multiple vendor to calculate prices quickly as compaired to simple calculaton.
+This is my personal project which is available on playstore i have created this project using flutter and dart programming with firebase database to calculate multiple items or product which will help restaurant owners and multiple vendor to calculate prices quickly as compaired to simple calculaton.

 checkout on google play